-HCL, or HashiCorp Configuration Language, is a toolkit and language syntax developed by HashiCorp specifically for creating structured configuration languages that are both human-readable and machine-friendly.
-Its primary target is DevOps tools, servers, and similar applications.
+HCL, or HashiCorp Configuration Language, is a toolkit and language syntax HashiCorp built for creating structured configuration languages that are both human-readable and machine-friendly.
+It's aimed mainly at DevOps tools, servers, and similar applications.

-HCL is not intended to be a general-purpose programming language.
-Instead, it provides a specialized set of constructs for defining configurations in a clear, structured, and manageable way.
+HCL isn't meant to be a general-purpose programming language.
+It gives you a focused set of constructs for defining configurations in a clear, structured, manageable way.

-It is important for developers to distinguish HashiCorp Configuration Language from products and documentation associated with HCL Technologies (HCLTech), a separate global technology company.
-This guide focuses exclusively on HashiCorp HCL as used in tools like Terraform, Packer, Vault, and Nomad.
+Don't confuse HashiCorp Configuration Language with products and documentation from HCL Technologies (HCLTech), a separate global technology company.
+This guide is only about HashiCorp HCL, the kind you use in tools like Terraform, Packer, Vault, and Nomad.

-While JSON and YAML are general-purpose data serialization formats, HCL is specifically designed as a syntax and API for building structured configuration formats.
-This distinction leads to several key differences in how they are used for Infrastructure as Code.
+JSON and YAML are general-purpose data serialization formats, while HCL is designed as a syntax and API for building structured configuration formats.
+That difference shows up in how you use each one for Infrastructure as Code.

 JSON is widely adopted for its simplicity and language independence, making it excellent for data interchange.
 It uses a key-value pair format.